Are you thinking of blogging for fun, not profit?

 We’ve already discussed the fact that there are millions of blogs out there.
 Some of them are likely to be competing with you for attention from Google and the other search engines.

-For example, let’s say that your blog is primarily focused around your love of dogs (can’t imagine who this example is based on!).
+For example, let’s say that your blog is primarily focused on your love of dogs (can’t imagine who this example is based on!).
 Dogs are very popular pets in the UK, the USA, and throughout most of the world.

 Consequently, there is a strong chance of there being lots of blogs that write about dogs.
 If I write a blog post, what can I do to increase the chances of it being found towards the top of the search results?